Rediscovering the Faith

-Check out our Lighthouse Catholic Media (LCM) rack in the church Narthex for books and other media that can help you deepen your understanding and love for our Catholic faith.
+Check out our Lighthouse Catholic Media (LCM) racks in the church Narthex for books and other media that can help you deepen your understanding and love for our Catholic faith.

 The display is stocked with a variety of media in English and Spanish, offering a wide range of topics related to our lives and our Catholic faith.
 They feature some of the most inspiring Catholic teachers and speakers--bishops, priests, deacons and eminent Catholic lay men and women.
-We ask for a donation of $5 for each book (or 3 books for $12) or $4 per all other items (or 3 for $10).
+We ask for a donation of $5 for books, $4 for cds and dvds, $3 for children's books, $2 for booklets and $.50 for folded pamphlets.
 The donation requested is kept as low as possible just to cover cost and keep this ministry funded.

 Saint Margaret Mary has also paid for a subscription to Formed.org.
 This amazing site includes various programs, movies, audio and e-books for all ages in both English and Spanish.
 The site is free to all parishioners.
-When you go to the site, click on the "Register" button at the bottom of the page and use the parish code (available on the LCM kiosk) to create your own login and password.
+Sign up for the FREE subscription to FORMED simply by visiting our new custom signup page at stmargaretmary.formed.org and creating your own login and password.
+The preferred browsers are Google Chrome and Firefox.
 Once you have done that, you will have unlimited access to the ever growing list of Catholic materials.

 Bob Gorski - (512) 636-2927